MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faqs-marketing-text.md

 For Microsoft to safeguard the service and its customers, it's not possible to opt out of logging and human review processes.

-## <a name="what-data-does-the-capability-collect-how-is-the-data-used"></a>What data does the capability collect?
+## What data does the capability collect?
 How is the data used?

 The marketing text suggestions capability collects the minimum data required by Business Central to offer the service.
 For more information, see [Dynamics 365 terms for Azure OpenAI-powered features](https://go.microsoft.com/fwlink/?linkid=2236010).

 The capability also collects data from the feedback user's can provide using the like (thumbs up) or dislike (thumbs down) icons at the top of the **Copilot** page.
 The data is anonymous and includes the choice of like ot dislike, the dislike reason if provided, and the Copilot feature the feedback applies to.
 We use this data to evaluate and improve the quality of the capability.

-## <a name="what-are-the-limitations-of--how-can-users-minimize-the-impact-of-the-includefeature-marketing-text-suggestions-limitations-when-using-the-system"></a>What are the limitations of [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)]?
+## What are the limitations of [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)]?
 How can users minimise the impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] limitations when using the system?

 - Because the underlying technology behind the feature uses AI that has been trained on a wide range of sources, the generated content isn't always factual or suitable.
 Some suggestions may even include questionable or inappropriate content.
 It's your responsibility to review and edit generated suggestions to ensure it's accurate and appropriate.
 - [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)]

   Inaccurate responses might be returned when users interact with the system in languages other than the supported languages.
 Also, inaccurate text might be generated when the user's language and primary data language in the [!INCLUDE[prod_short](includes/prod_short.md)] database aren't identical.

-## <a name="what-operational-factors-and-settings-allow-for-effective-and-responsible-use-of-the-system"></a>What operational factors and settings allow for effective and responsible use of the system?
+## What operational factors and settings allow for effective and responsible use of the system?

 There are a few things you can do to get the most out of the feature: